Bra Failure Guide

 The bra feels uncomfortable or unsupportive, even after adjustment.

 If you notice multiple signs at once, your bra has likely reached the end of its lifespan.
+Don’t wait for things to get worse, replacing your bra promptly can help you avoid discomfort and other frustrating issues.

 Average Lifespan of a Bra